-| Employee | Dept | Score | Active | Idle | Resp. progress | Late | Misuse |
+| Employee | Dept | Score | Active | Idle (in shift) | Resp. progress | Late | Misuse |

 |---|